 After wrestling with this problem sometime I finally learned why this was happening.
 One must set “No line ending” to “Carriage return” in Arduino Serial monitor (bottom – right).
 Actually, it’s said in GRBL Readme too, but somehow I had missed it.
 I was excited.
 Finally, I got something back.
 It was “$$” command which returns current settings used by GRBL software.

 GRBL v0.9i serial monitor welcome message

-First steps and sending gcode to GRBL?
+First steps and sending g-code to GRBL?

 I would test real movements without hooking motors up into your CNC machine at first.
 To get hang of this before ripping your nice machine apart.
-Now for testing you could insert g-code command such as “G0 X2.0 Y2.0 Z2.0” into Serial monitor terminal – it should move all motors a bit.
-(Look video at end) Even if you have no shield, drives or motors hooked up- terminal should report back with “ok”.
+Now for testing, you could insert g-code command such as “G0 X2.0 Y2.0 Z2.0” into Serial monitor terminal – it should move all motors a bit.
+(Look video at the end) Even if you have no shield, drives or motors hooked up- terminal should report back with “ok”.
 You are done!

 I somehow had problems with default settings at first.
 Motors did not move.
-At first only one step was done and no “ok” was echoed back.
-Settings were different than in article.
+At first, only one step was done and no “ok” was echoed back.
+Settings were different than in this article.
 I think I messed up something earlier somehow.
 Anyway – probably acceleration or maximum rate of movement was with wrong settings- so command executed too slow and echo back no “ok”.

 Default GRBL v0.9 settings with Arduino CNC shield version 3.0

 Default settings Arduino had were following.
 I don’t know – are these same for all installations or not.
 Anyway, here is my printout of settings for reference.